LamPhuocGiau/Data_Engineer/Theories/git_github.md

 git pull origin main: Pull the latest codes from remote to local.

-git checkout -b <branch_name> : Create a new branch.
-And switch to new branch_name
+git checkout -b <new_branch_name> : Create a new branch.
+And switch to new branch name

+git branch: check how many existing branch have?